LiamLowndes/Hacker-Rank-Solutions/Compress the String/Question.md

 ## Compress the String!

-You are given a string S Suppose a character '' occurs consecutively X times in the string.
+You are given a string S. Suppose a character 'c' occurs consecutively X times in the string.
 Replace these consecutive occurrences of the character 'c' with (X, c) in the string.

 ### Input Format
 A single line of input consisting of the string S.